SnoozToolbox/SnoozDoc/dev_guide/technical_overview/technical_overview.rst

 4. **Apps** : An app is an application that operates within Snooz.
 (See :ref:`apps` for more information.)

+To have more information about the architecture, see :ref:`information`.

 Package and versioning
 ------------------------------
 A challenge with a system like this is that when changes are made to a module, it has the potential to disrupt all processes and tools that depend on it.
 This poses issues on multiple fronts.

 * Firstly, it complicates the reproduction of past analyses.
 * Secondly, any modification to a module results in a cascade of adjustments needed for all tools utilizing it.